mingless/bayesian_webclass/README.md

     files from bayesian_webclass/xml/ matching pattern "*.xml"

 Executables:

-    src/test.cpp - opens csv/dns.csv file, saves its content to map: id -> domain_name  and checks wheather all these links can be opened.
-Valid links saves to file valid_links.csv. (no checks only 30, comment for loop and uncomment another version to download all)
+`src/test.cpp` - opens csv/dns.csv file, saves its content to map: id -> domain_name  and checks wheather all these links can be opened.
+Valid links saves to file `valid_domains.csv` (no checks only 30, comment for loop and uncomment another version to download all)

 Libraries: